 - have a sexually transmitted disease

-- are infected with HIV
+- are infected

 It’s possible that the virus can be transmitted during tattooing or body piercing if the practitioner doesn’t follow strict hygienic practices.